 The inspiration comes from apps such as iELECTRIBE , though we come nowhere close to the amount of options and sound quality and so on, the idea was to have a drummachine like feel, but be able to add melodies on top – and to make all of that fit on Tamsen’s iphone SE.

 Coding wise, The sample player/Sequencers and Synth come from the great unity plugin Audio Helm which can be found here , we didn’t have time to work out a cross platform solution to access whatever native SDK are available these days on ios and/or android, audiohelm saved the day and sounds awesome.

 Helm is also a VST synth and its presets can be used in the unity plugin. that helped create the sound of Baroufle.

 The sound can be manipulated in realtime by touching the “screen” area of the machine (the part with strange strokes of colors).
-This part is a “screen” with a generative and audio reactive display which Thomas designed for the festival, initially to be projected but we couldn’t get to it.
+This part is a “screen” with a generative and audio reactive display which Tamsen designed for the festival, initially to be projected but we couldn’t get to it.

 It basically acts as a touch X/Y Controller for the synth and sample’s available effects and filters.
 You can get the sound real loud and dirty by dragging your fingers on it.

 Our contribution to the Scenography this year is an improved version of the year before (you can read about it here).
 This time we managed to make milumin (the software used by the person in charge of projecting video from backstage to the back of the scene) communicate with processing through Syphon